MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/quickstart.md

 ## To connect to your customer service data

-1. Launch Customer Service Insights in your browser to display the **Connect your data** screen.
+1. Navigate to [https://csi.ai.dynamics.com](https://csi.ai.dynamics.com) in your browser to open the Customer Service Insights environment.
+Customer Service Insights displays the **Connect your data** screen.
 Customer Service Insights supports Microsoft Edge, Internet Explorer 11, and Chrome browsers.

    > [!div class="mx-imgBorder"]
    > ![Connect your data screen](media/ai-csi-qs-connect-data.png)